 Ensure meeting minutes are complete and accurate, retained, and reviewed at the next meeting.

 Frequency of Meetings.
+Meetings will be held as frequently as needed to meet deadlines provided in NAGPRA and CalNAGPRA as well as this policy.
 For campuses having Possession or Control of Human Remains, where the number of individuals or sets of Human Remains exceeds 100, the Campus Committee will meet no less frequently than three (3) times per academic year.
 All other campuses having Possession or Control of Human Remains will meet no less frequently than two (2) times per academic year.

 Subject Matter Experts.
 In Consultation with the Tribes, the Campus Committee may seek, as needed, the advice of external or internal subject matter experts.